SEO

 Pillar Content as the Foundation

 A pillar page is your content’s anchor – a thorough, authoritative resource on a core topic.
 For a virtual event planning business, the pillar might be “Everything About Planning Virtual Events,” covering platforms, engagement strategies, and logistics.
 It’s not a short post; it’s a detailed guide that answers big-picture questions.
-A robust pillar page positions your business as the go-to expert, attracting customers searching for reliable information.
+Using pillar page optimization techniques, you position your business as the go-to expert, attracting customers searching for reliable information.

 Cluster Content for Specific Needs